kavlata/kavlata.github.io/_posts/2020-08-21-remote-NLP-python-troubleshooting.md

-## What I learnt when my code ran on remote client environment
+## What I learnt when Remote engineer ran my NLP code and helped her troubleshoot.

 1. Background
     * As part of my work, I was asked to deliver a Context based search on few contract documents.